Timowa-crtl/podcast_player/README.md

 - Checks for new episodes every hour
 - Remembers playback position for each episode
 - Automatic cleanup of old episodes
+- **Switch position is source of truth** - program always starts in current switch position

 ## Hardware Setup